All Episodes

 I don't see it.

-I don't see where you have, and by you I mean the Republicans.
+I don't see where you have, and by you, I mean the Republicans.

-I don't see where there is any commonality in what the President wants, what you want.
+I don't see where there is any commonality in what the president wants, what you want.

 Well, you know, Rush, that's an interesting point.

-The President has an important decision to make here in about an hour when he gives a speech.
+The president has an important decision to make here in about an hour when he gives a speech.

-He can either decide that he wants to be part of a solution, or he can decide he wants to be part of a political issue and try to trigger a bidding war.
+He can either decide that he wants to be part of a solution or he can decide he wants to be part of a political issue and try to trigger a bidding war.

-Um and and if and I've got, by the way, we've got four Democratic senators who in writing have committed to the same principles.
+And I've got, by the way, we've got four Democratic senators who in writing have committed to the same principles.

 But the president has a choice to make today.

-Because he's got four senators, including four senators that agree with him on most things, who have signed a document that says that they do agree on enforcement triggers.
+And as such, he's a wrong party because he's got four senators, including four senators that agree with him on most things, who have signed a document that says that they do agree on enforcement triggers.

 Maybe, but I think at the end of the day, all those four senators and the president are going to relish the opportunity to continue to beat the Republicans up for two more years in hopes of winning the House.

-You know what they're going to say.
+You know what they're going to say?

-For two more years, you're anti-Hispanic, you will not compromise, you will not meet the President halfway, he'll have his straw men, his straw dogs, he'll talk about balanced approach and claim you guys aren't interested in it while he is the one who's put the roadblock up.
+He'll talk about a balanced approach and claim you guys aren't interested in it while he is the one who's put the roadblock up.

-They don't just wipe you guys up.
+They don't just want to wipe you guys out.

 I would just say we're going to start finding out the answer to that question today by what he outlines and what he says.